 If an employer has a formal written policy that limits an employee’s amount of medical and disability leave, or if an employer routinely denies return to work requests that include requests reasonable accommodations, they can be held liable for disability discrimination.
 Hopefully, the $3.5 million price tag Dolly was forced to play will act as a reminder to all employers that 100 percent healed policies are 100 percent discriminatory, and illegal.

-At The Spitz Law Firm we understand that life happens, we also understand that when it does you want to get back to work as soon as possible.
+At Spitz, The Employee’s Law Firm we understand that life happens, we also understand that when it does you want to get back to work as soon as possible.
 If your employer is refusing your return to work request than you need to call the right attorney.
 Having to live with a disability is difficult enough without worrying about the effect it may have on your job.
 If you are disabled or your employer perceives you as being disabled; and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a disability discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
-Call our Cincinnati attorneys at (513) 818-3688.
-Call our Cleveland attorneys at (216) 291-4744.
-Call our Columbus attorneys at (614) 335-4685.
-Call our Toledo attorneys at (419) 960-5926.
+Call our office at 866-797-6040.
 The best option is not to wait.
-The Spitz Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.
+Spitz, The Employee’s Law Firm, and its attorneys are experienced and dedicated to protecting disabled employees’ rights under ADA and Ohio employment law.